Root Causes

 No!
 A formal diagnosis of hypothyroidism or hyperthyroidism means that results are outside of the normal reference range.

 The bonus?
-Identifying dysfunction before it becomes a diagnosable health condition resulting in abnormal lab tests allows YOU the opportunity to take action, make the appropriate changes, and give your body the support it needs so that you can bring your health into greater balance.
+Identifying dysfunction before it becomes a diagnosable health condition resulting in abnormal lab tests allows YOU the opportunity to take action, make changes, and give your body the support it needs so that you can bring your health into greater balance.
 This is true preventive medicine!

 Please understand this is a VERY simplified example.
 There are actually several additional markers that should be ordered to evaluate the health of your thyroid.
 Check out my article on thyroid testing to learn more!